stikkireddy/retail-lakestore/README.md

 ## Getting Started

-Make sure you have node v20.
-You install the right version using nvm.
+Make sure you have node v18 and pnpm.
+You can install the right version using nvm.

 Install all the deps: